AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/overview.md

 * AEM authors will have access to AEM as a Cloud Service and can begin creating content.
 * AEM developers and deployment managers will have access to AEM as a Cloud Service and can begin creating and deploying custom applications.

+## Concepts and Goal {#concepts}

+Although there may appear to be a lot to learn when getting started with AEM as a Cloud Service, conceptually there are only a few, logical pieces.

+* **The Contract** - You need to be familiar with your Adobe contract since it defines aspects of the onboarding process.
+* **Admin Console** - This is where users are managed and roles are assigned.
+* **Cloud Manager** - This is the tool to set up resources such as programs and environments.
+It is also where you access git and create pipelines to manage and deploy your custom code.

+These concepts will be laid out in detail in this onboarding journey.
+The goal is that at the end of the journey, you:

+* Have granted the necessary users access to AEMaaCS
+* Have set up the first cloud resources for your project
+* Know how to deploy your first code and author your first content.

+Basically you will hit the ground running with your new AEM as a Cloud Service project!

 ## AEM Documentation Journeys {#documentation-journeys}

 [A Documentation Journey](/help/journey-documentation/documentation-journeys.md) ties together many different and perhaps complicated topics and features by providing a narrative that helps the reader, who can be new to AEM, understand and solve a business problem from beginning to end, while assuming minimal prior topic or AEM knowledge.